sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 The following response codes are returned:

 * 200 - when the request was successful
-* 404 - when the request path doesn't exists
+* 404 - when the request path doesn't exist
-* 403 - when permissions is denied
+* 403 - when permission is denied
 * 400 - on any other error

 The HEAD request will return no content, and will have the same response code